dhruvinprajapati-acute/react-native-a1/README.md

 - Project is About hadling events
 - have create inpute box to take some inpute, store localy value and the show on flex list

+## ScrollView & FlatList
+ - Scrollview load all data in once so it's make app to heavy
+ - Flatlist load data screen wise